Preshy-melly/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 0-switches the current user to the user betty
+task 2- creates a script that prints all the groups the current user is part of